iamgadmarconi/hiten/readme.md

    *Figure&nbsp;1 - Stable manifold of an Earth-Moon \(L_1\) halo orbit.*

-2. **Computation of Lyapunov families and associated transport pathways**

-   Built-in continuation routines retrieve vertical Lyapunov orbits of varying amplitudes.
-Their invariant manifolds reveal natural transport channels that can be exploited for low-energy mission design.
+   Knowing the dynamics of the center manifold, initial conditions for vertical Lyapunov orbits can be computed and associated manifolds created.
+These reveal natural transport channels that can be exploited for low-energy mission design.

    ```python
    from hiten import System, VerticalLyapunovOrbit